 Henry is preceded in death by his parents Jerry and Mary Hegar, four brothers: Daniel, Edwin, Robert and Frank; and two sisters: Lillie Anna Foster and Gladys Janett Hegar.

 Henry, a devoted family man, is survived by his brother, John Allen Hegar of Terrell, Texas; his wife of 59 years, Kathryn Hegar; daughters Sonya Hegar Schneider and husband Fred Schneider of Frisco, Texas and Jill Hegar Wood and husband Eiland Wood of Greeley, Colorado.
 He is also survived by three grandchildren: Dr. Randi Wood of Parker, Colorado; Travis Schneider of Berkeley, California; and Austin Schneider of College Station, Texas; plus many nephews and nieces, all dear to his heart.

 Memorials may be made to the Holland Volunteer Fire Department.

 Viewing will be held at the Broecker Funeral Home, 949 West Village Road, Salado, Texas, on Friday, November 8, from 4:00 to 7:30 p.m.
 Services will be held on Saturday at 11 a.m. at the First United Methodist Church in Holland.
 Burial will be in the Bartlett City Cemetery followed by gathering at the SPJST Hall at Holland.

-To plant a tree in memory of Henry Wallace Hegar, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Henry Wallace Hegar, please visit our floral store.

 Holland Volunteer Fire Department